Parvez Sharma: Controversies

 As early as 2 November 2004, a New York Times interview explained, "threats to the director have become routine.
 "About every two weeks I get an e-mail that berates me, condemns me to hell and, if they are nice, asks me to still seek forgiveness while there is still time."
 He was provided a personal security detail at the TIFF 2007 premiere of A Jihad for Love in 2007 and A Sinner in Mecca 2015 premiere at Hotdocs in Toronto.
 The death threats and hate mail continued over the years.
 In 2015, The Toronto Star said " Security is being added for the world premiere 29 April of A Sinner in Mecca ".
 On September 4, 2014, the day the film was released theatrically in the US, the New York Times said "After "Jihad," Mr. Sharma was labeled an infidel, and in the intervening years, he has gotten more death threats than he cares to recall."

 The death threats and hate mail were widely discussed in the mainstream media.
 The Guardian said, "Parvez Sharma's film A Sinner in Mecca, in which he tries to reconcile his sexuality and his religion, resulted in hate mail and threats."
 The Washington Post said that it was an "enormous amount of hate mail and death threats".
 VICE said the threats were a "barrage" adding that, "Sharma is no stranger to controversial filmmaking".

 Singapore was amongst the first nations to ban the two films from being screened or being streamed online on services like Netflix.
 Chairperson of the board of Film Censors Amy Chua as saying that the film was "disallowed in view of the sensitive nature of the subject".
 A Sinner in Mecca was "was given a "Not Allowed for all Ratings" classification."

 GCN wrote, "Sharma is no stranger to death threats; 'A Jihad for Love', his documentary about the lives of gay and lesbian Muslims, generated much controversy upon its release in 2007.
 Days after the film's April premier, Sharma says Iranian government propaganda websites accused him of promoting a "disgusting act of homosexuality," adding that the film was an 'insult to Islam.'"
-Pink News reported Sharma saying, "The very Muslims I'm seeking acceptance from are attacking me because I'm a gay man and because I made this film.
+PinkNews reported Sharma saying, "The very Muslims I'm seeking acceptance from are attacking me because I'm a gay man and because I made this film.
 As a Muslim, you are taught from a very young age that you do not mess with Mecca, and I'm doing exactly that."
 OUT said, "Parvez Sharma ... grew up gay in a conservative city in India, but he seems impervious to vitriol, which helps, considering that his latest documentary, A Sinner in Mecca – a story of his personal journey on the hajj – has resulted in death threats since it began screening.